 Want to negotiate better pay and conditions, but not sure where to start?

-economic Security4Women, an alliance of women’s groups, recently launched a comprehensive career checklist to help women confidently negotiate workplace matters such as pay, conditions, promotions, and learning and development opportunities.
+economic Security4Women, an alliance of women’s groups, has launched a comprehensive career checklist to help women confidently negotiate workplace matters such as pay, conditions, promotions, and learning and development opportunities.

 The online checklist, called Know Your Value, is an extensive resource for women who are looking for work, or who may want to negotiate for better pay or conditions in their current role.

 While the gender pay gap is at an all time record – meaning it’s certainly not just the responsibility of women to improve working conditions – Know Your Value is a fantastic compilation of resources and tools for women to negotiate effectively in the workplace.

 So, if you want to make sure you’re getting what you’re worth, follow these seven tips from Know Your Value: